jpdias/jpdias.github.io/_posts/2021-09-28-sats-and-radio-notes.md

 ## Receiving Weather Images

 There are several weather satellites deployed in different Earth orbits.
 While most recent ones use above 1Ghz signals (requiring more specialized antennas and material), some use more _friendly_ bands in the VHF range and broadcast APT (Automatic Picture Transmission) / LRPT (Low Resolution Picture Transmission) signals which are easily decoded using existent software tools.
-Examples are the NOAA and some Meteor ones.
+Some examples are the NOAA and some Meteor ones.

 - NOAA 15 – 137.6200 MHz (APT)
 - NOAA 18 – 137.9125 MHz (APT)